 Snoots and Barndoors

 Sometimes the struggle is light hitting too much of your scene; this is where a snoot or set of barndoors will come in handy.
 Snoots can almost be described as funnels for light; they become progressively narrower until light can only escape through a small opening.
-Barndoors are a little less controlling but are more flexible, giving photographers the ability to flag off light from just one side or all four sides, depending on the situation.
+Barndoors are a little less controlling but are more flexible, giving photographers the ability to block out light from just one side or all four sides, depending on the situation.
 This is great when you are trying to create an accent or hair light or want to create a slash effect.

 Grids